PomoRev/NET3010_25W/readme.txt

   but it will select the word, and in the case of the first word the second click will change the direction to down

-TO DO: Keyboard input handling
+TODO: Keyboard input handling (COMPLETED)

 - In a lab class we had a discussion about handling keyboard input.
 The following captures that information (offline)

       When a candidate word is selected:

         catch rt.arrow and dwn.arrow - make both move forward one space in word following the direction of the word when there are more candidate letter spaces.

         catch lt.arrow and up.arrow and backspace - make both move backward one space in word following the words directionality (horizontal or vertical) when there are more candidate letter spaces.

         These two do not care if there is a letter in that space, they simply move the highlighted letter box and allow typing of a letter to make a change to that box.

         Catch upper and lower case letters (convert to lowercase always) and place them in the current highlighted letter box.
 Move highlight ahead if there are more candidate spaces.

         Catch delete and turn highlighted box into a space so that it renders as empty.

         Catch the return key to deselect candidate word and check the win condition for the puzzle.

 CLASS 8: Interface development (responsive)

+- implemented arrow keys movement through the puzzle

+offline

+- completed the implementation of interface elements
+- puzzle is functional

+TODO: Begin to plan out the macro controls (load,save,restart, etc.)